 Key Visual Learning Statistics, Facts and Trends for This Year

-- 65% of the population are visual learners.
-(Study.com)
+- 65% of the population globally are visual learners.
+(Sources)

-- More than 50% of our brain’s surface is used to process visuals.
-(Dingley.com)
+- More than 50% of human brain’s surface is used to process visuals.
+(Sources)

-- We can remember 65% of visual information after three days.
+- Humans can remember 65% of visual information after three days.
 In comparison, after three days, people retain only 10-20% of written or spoken information.
-(Dingley.com)
+(Sources)

 - It takes the brain 13 milliseconds to process an image.
-The brain can also see images that last for just 13 milliseconds. (mit.edu)
+The brain can also see images that last for just 13 milliseconds.
+(Sources)

 - Adding color makes visuals 39% more memorable.
-Study.com)
+(Sources)

-- We can get the sense of a visual scene in less than 1/10 of a second.
-(Dingley.com)
+- Humans can get the sense of a visual scene in less than 1/10 of a second.
+(Sources)

-- 90% of information transmitted to the brain is visual. (mit.edu)
+- 90% of all the information transmitted to the brain is visual.
+(Sources)

-- Visuals are processed 60,000 times faster in the brain than text. (mit.edu)
+- Visuals are processed 60,000 times faster in the brain than text.
+(Sources)

 - 40% of nerve fibers are linked to the retina.
-(Xerox.com)
+(Sources)

 - Use of visuals have been found to improve learning by up to 400%.
-(Dingley.com)
+(Sources)

-- An illustrated text was 9% more effective than text alone when testing immediate comprehension.
-(Xerox.com)
+- A recent survey showed that an illustrated text was 9% more effective than text alone when testing immediate comprehension.
+(Sources)

-- An illustrated text was 83% more effective when the comprehension test was delayed. (mit.edu)
+- An illustrated text was 83% more effective when the comprehension test was delayed.
+(Sources)

 - 40% of learners respond better to visual information than text alone.
-(Xerox.com)
+(Sources)

 - Color can make emails and other written materials 39% more memorable.
-Study.com)
+(Sources)

-- Reading boring official documents like contracts or policies can be 80% faster with color.
-Study.com)
+- Reading boring official documents like contracts or policies is 80% faster with color.
+(Sources)

 Visual Learning Statistics, Facts and Trends for This Year (Detailed Info)

-65% of the population are visual learners.
+65% of the people globally are visual learners.
 This statistic clearly underscores the importance of incorporating visual elements in both E-learning and traditional courses.
-It suggests that the majority of students will benefit from graphical content in their learning materials.
+It suggests that the majority of students (and really anyone who’s trying to learn anything) will benefit from plenty of graphical content in their learning materials.
+(Sources)

-How Much of our Brain’s Surface is Used to Process Visuals?
+How Much of Human Brain’s Surface is Used to Process Visuals?

-More than 50% of our brain’s surface is used to process visuals.
+More than 50% of Human brain’s surface is used to process visuals.
 Humans can get the sense of a visual scene in less than 1/10 of a second.
+(Sources)

-How Much Visual Information can we Remember After Three Days?
+How Much Visual Information Can Humans Remember After Three Days?

 Clearly, presenting information visually wins, but perhaps the best approach is to combine all three methods for the best results while also accommodating the preferred learning styles of 100% of people.